• Skip to primary navigation

 rhubarb in bowl

-I adapted the rhubarb cooking technique from a recipe in Martha Stewart's Baking Handbook, (shown here by the Amateur Gourmet).
+I adapted the rhubarb cooking technique from a recipe in Martha Stewart's Baking Handbook.
 The original recipe calls for a sliced red beet to color the rhubarb, but I like using hibiscus blossoms, which not only tint the rhubarb a deep red, they also add a tangy, floral flavor that blends seamlessly with the rhubarb.
 Minimal cooking keeps the rhubarb firm, yet tender, and the remaining syrup gets reduced to a thick sauce which coats the rhubarb and mingles with the pudding.

 overhead shot of Hibiscus Rhubarb + Haupia {Coconut Milk Pudding}